Trump continues criticism of FBI in tweets

 Democrats have said they worry that attacks on McCabe and the FBI are precursors to Trump firing Mueller.

-Sen. Bernie Sanders (I-Vermont) on Sunday said Trump firing Mueller would be disastrous.
+Sen. Bernie Sanders (I-Vt.) on Sunday said Trump firing Mueller would be disastrous.

 “To say the least, I think it would be provoking a constitutional crisis,” Sanders said on CNN’s “State of the Union.”